plasne/IoT-Lab-101/README.md

 ## Agenda

 1. Designing solutions (link to presentation)
-  a.
-Introduce IoT and some specific scenarios and implementations
+  1. Introduce IoT and some specific scenarios and implementations
-  b.
-Discuss the specific implementation we will try today
+  2. Discuss the specific implementation we will try today

 2. Working with the board (ESP8266 WiFi)